 - Pre-heat oven to 170 C / 338 F

-- After 30 minutes, line pie crust with parchment paper and fill with pie weights (rice can work completely fine too)
+- After 30 minutes, line the pie crust with parchment paper and fill with pie weights (baking beans or rice can work completely fine too)

 - Blind bake pie crust for 20 minutes